Myanmar: Government reforms

 According to the Crisis Group, since Myanmar transitioned to a new government in August 2011, the country's human rights record has been improving.
 Previously giving Myanmar its lowest rating of 7, the 2012 Freedom in the World report also notes improvement, giving Myanmar a 6 for improvements in civil liberties and political rights, the release of political prisoners, and a loosening of restrictions.
 In 2013, Myanmar improved yet again, receiving a score of 5 in civil liberties and 6 in political freedoms.

 The government has assembled a National Human Rights Commission that consists of 15 members from various backgrounds.
 Several activists in exile, including Thee Lay Thee Anyeint members, have returned to Myanmar after President Thein Sein's invitation to expatriates to return home to work for national development.
 In an address to the United Nations Security Council on 22 September 2011, Myanmar's Foreign Minister Wunna Maung Lwin confirmed the government's intention to release prisoners in the near future.

 The government has also relaxed reporting laws, but these remain highly restrictive.
 In September 2011, several banned websites, including YouTube, Democratic Voice of Burma and Voice of America, were unblocked.
-A 2011 report by the Hauser Center for Nonprofit Organizations found that, while contact with the Myanmar government was constrained by donor restrictions, international humanitarian non-governmental organisations (NGOs) see opportunities for effective advocacy with government officials, especially at the local level.
-At the same time, international NGOs are mindful of the ethical quandary of how to work with the government without bolstering or appeasing it.

-Following Thein Sein's first ever visit to the UK and a meeting with Prime Minister David Cameron, the Myanmar president declared that all of his nation's political prisoners will be released by the end of 2013, in addition to a statement of support for the well-being of the Rohingya Muslim community.
-In a speech at Chatham House, he revealed that "We [Myanmar government] are reviewing all cases.
-I guarantee to you that by the end of this year, there will be no prisoners of conscience in Myanmar."

 Homosexual acts are illegal in Myanmar and can be punishable by life imprisonment.

-In 2016, Myanmar leader Aung San Suu Kyi was accused of failing to protect Myanmar's Muslim minority.
-Since August 2017 Doctors Without Borders have treated 113 Rohingya refugee females for sexual assault with all but one describing military assailants.